auxoncorp/ferros/README.md

 `ferros` provides smart type-safe wrappers around seL4 features with an emphasis on compile-time resource tracking.

-`ferros` builds on top of the `libsel4-sys` library from the `feL4` ecosystem.
+`ferros` builds on top of the `selfe-sys` library.

 ## Build

-Install `cargo-fel4` then run `cargo fel4 build` from the root project directory.
+Install `cargo-xbuild` then run `cargo xbuild --target armv7-unknown-linux-gnueabihf` from the root project directory.

 Integration test execution is as simple as `cd qemu-test && cargo test` and requires the installation of `qemu-system-arm`.

 ## Usage

-Add `ferros` to your `feL4` project in the `Cargo.toml`
+Add `ferros` as a cargo dependency.

 ```
 [dependencies]